LiveAsynchronousVisualizedArchitecture/lava/README.md

  - Truely modular pieces that have that clearly defined inputs and output with no side effects.
  - Detailed information about each node including input and output types, percentage of CPU time etc.

-#### 2. The ability to update nodes live.
+#### 2. Update Nodes Live
  - Since data is separated from execution in a clear way, a recompile of a shared library can trigger an update while the program is running, meaning a program can be changed live, without restarting.

-#### 3. The ability to freeze the input to any node.
+#### 3. Freeze Input
  - Combined with live updating of nodes, this allows rapid development of a section of the program since a compile can automatically update a node and the frozen data can be run through automatically, showing the output.

+#### 4. Granular Interrupt Handling
-#### 4. Per node interrupt handling enables the program to continue running live, even if one node crashes.
+ - Enables the program to continue running live, even if one node crashes.
- - Crashes are shown clearly and don't hurt workflow.
-Running threads will simply skip packets destined for the crashed node and so the overall program will have minimal disruption.
+ - Crashes are shown clearly and don't disrupt workflow.
+ - Running threads will simply skip packets destined for the crashed node.

-#### 5. A visual interface for both message passing and data flow nodes.
+#### 5. Visual Node Graph Interface
- - This reduces the complexity of understanding how a program fits together as well as giving easy and intuitive feedback on high level information such as node crashes or the amount of CPU time spent running each node.
+ - Reduces complexity of how a program fits together as well as giving easy and intuitive feedback.
+ - High level information such as node crashes or CPU time spent running each node is always available without re-running under a specific context.

-## Tools:
+## Tools

-### Fissure:
+### Fissure

 ![alt text](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/craftsman_fissure.png "Fissure is the node graph UI.
 I can be used to construct a graph of nodes, run the program, visualize outputs, see node errors and view timing information about the nodes.")

 Fissure is the node graph UI.
 I can be used to construct a graph of nodes, run the program, visualize outputs, see node errors and view timing information about the nodes.

-### Visualizer:
+### Visualizer

 ![alt text](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/craftsman_visualizer001.png "Tables that are in the IdxVerts format (3D geometry with optional normals, vertex colors, uvs, and a color texture map)  will be picked up by the visualizer and displayed with openGL.")

 [Tables](README.md#tblhpp) that are in the IdxVerts format (3D geometry with optional normals, vertex colors, uvs, and a color texture map)  will be picked up by the visualizer and displayed with openGL.

-### Brandisher:
+### Brandisher

 ![alt text](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/craftsman_brandisher001.png "The brandisher is a tool for viewing tables and their sub-tables in shared memory.
 It can display a graph the arrays' values as well as basic statistics about the arrays.")

 The brandisher is a tool for viewing tables and their sub-tables in shared memory.
 It can display a graph of the arrays' values as well as basic statistics about the arrays.
 This screen shot shows that while some of the points making up the craftsman model are less than 0 on the Y axis, most are above 0.
 We can also see the minimum, maximum, average (mean), most common (mode), and median (middle) values as well as the variance.
 This is a useful way to get a high level view on arrays containing too many values to be looked at directly as text.

-## Libraries:
+## Libraries

 LAVA is made out of very few componenents (with tbl.hpp as technically optional, though extremely valuable).
 They are all single header files and have no external dependencies outside of C++11 standard libraries.